Take a musical ride on the Gold Rush Trail

-Chances are if you pop into a cafe, boutique, or gift shop in the Cariboo, you’ll see Pharis and Jason Romero’s latest album on display.
-The darlings of Horsefly, B.C. - and Juno-award winners for traditional roots album of the year in 2016, have recently released Sweet Old Religion - and just in time to headline the annual Arts on the Fly Festival in Horsefly.
+Chances are if you pop into a cafe, boutique, or gift shop in the Cariboo, you’ll see Pharis and Jason Romero’s latest album.
+The darlings of Horsefly, B.C., and Juno-award winners for traditional roots album of the year in 2016, have recently released Sweet Old Religion - just in time to headline the annual Arts on the Fly Festival in Horsefly.

-Me?
-I picked up a copy at Horsefly Hardware in the heart of town and their sweet folk harmonies became the soundtrack of my Gold Rush Trail tour for the day.
+I picked up a copy in town at Horsefly Hardware and their sweet folk harmonies became the soundtrack of my Gold Rush Trail tour for the day.

 The discovery was made 16 kms above the mouth of the Horsefly River in 1859, pre-dating the Barkerville Gold Rush.
 Horsefly is located along B.C.’s Cariboo Wagon Road and Gold Rush Trail, that starts in New Westminster and loops up to the Cariboo Chilcotin Coast region reaching 100 Mile House, Williams Lake, looping off to Horsefly, Likely, (that’s really the town name) Wells and Barkerville, up to Prince George and back down through Quesnel.

-Here are three points of interest, with some great photo opps and history lessons, that you’ll want to plot out on the map:
+Here are three points of interest, with some great photo ops and history lessons, that you’ll want to plot out on the map: